John Carter (film): Cinematography and visual effects

-The film was shot in the Panavision anamorphic format on Kodak 35mm film stock.
+The film was shot in the Panavision anamorphic format on Kodak 35 mm film stock.
 "I try very hard to persuade whomever I'm working with to allow me to shoot on film, and to shoot anamorphically," Mindel told ICG, the magazine of the International Cinematographers Guild.
-"It's the most pure, high-definition way of capturing a scene, short of Showscan or IMAX."
+"It's the most pure, high-definition way of capturing a scene, short of Showscan or IMAX".

 But Mindel also liked the flaws in that process.
 Older Panavision lenses have imperfections and aberrations, and "At a purely organic level, the light does unmanageable things when it hits an aberration", he said.
 "An unquantifiable magic happens, and I love that!"
 That unpredictability, and the effect on the film's texture and grain, gave Mindel images he hoped would "[feel] inherently realistic in spite of the fantastical creatures and the extensive digital-visual-effects technology behind them".
-For John Carter he used Panavision's Primo and C-series anamorphic lenses and ATZ and AWZ zoom lenses, with Kodak's Vision3 500T Color Negative 5219 and 200T 5213 stock.
+For John Carter he used Panavision's Primo and C-Series anamorphic lenses and ATZ and AWZ zoom lenses, with Kodak's Vision3 500T Color Negative 5219 and 200T 5213 stock.

 Shooting with a 3D release in mind was considered but dropped over a year before principal photography.
 The camera crew and effects specialists viewed Disney's Alice in Wonderland, where space on the set was planned with the 3D release in mind.
 They realized that the processes used for that film would be outdated before they could expect that they would start John Carter, so there was no point in planning for 3D; Stanton also believed that would be too much to deal with while shooting in any event.
 Mindel said that was "a huge relief".